DiedrichsenLab/diedrichsenlab.github.io/_guides/12_RobotCode_Project_setup.md

 Your code should compile and build if you do all the steps carefully!
 If it still doesn't work, you might be using some source and include files or a template project that were not ported by Ali Ghavampour because he didn't need them for his projects.
 You might need to fix them.

-If that was the case, take a look at the "Codes ChangeLog" document and please add your final changes to the log file for future reference.

 <div class="contact-card">
   <p>Questions or issues?
 Reach out!</p>
   <p>📧 <a href="mailto:alighavam79@gmail.com">alighavam79@gmail.com</a></p>